Chris-Whitney/orchestrate-be/README.md

 ## Difficulties:

-Initially, we wanted to use Svelte.
-However there were several issues with documentation and trying to implement it with the backend that we had put  together.
-We ultimately decided to drop this tech in favour of React
+We also had a set back with passport JS and express session, specifically with the cookie sessions.
+This was due to the backend being hoisted and the frontend was being run locally.
+CORS would not allow credentials to be sent without first being instructed of the origin of delivery.

  ## Improvements:
- * Replace Promise by async functions
+ * add more CRUD functions and endpoints
- * SQL injection vulnerabilities on the models files
- * Use `.route` for endpoints that share the same path

 ## Group Members:
 - Chris Whitney